isislab-unisa/KGHeartbeat/docs/quality_dimensions/currency.md

 FILTER regex(?o,’%s’)
 }
 ```
 In the regex function the ```%s``` parameter is set with the modification date for which we want to count the number of updated triples.
+In this case we do not attribute a numerical value to the metric to possibly increase the score, because if we have the modification date we can certainly obtain this data, so the value of this metric depends on the modification date.

 ---